JolanBoucher/cdx/README.md

 # cdx

 Entry point for the CDX vgan tool.
-One executable, mode picked automatically from the input file(s) - no sub-command verbs to learn:
+One executable, mode picked automatically from the input file(s):

 ```
 cdx graph.gbz                 build a CDX index from a GBZ graph       (builder/)